JerryHol/bhconfig/README.md

 # About this config

 These files were designed for SlashDiablo but can be used elsewhere since Slash is vanilla D2 with very few changes.
-These are close to M81's (Slashdiablo default) BH maphack config tier system with quite a bit of changes to add QoL for low levels + some endgame things.
+These are close to M81's (SlashDiablo default) BH maphack config tier system with quite a bit of changes to add QoL for low levels + some endgame things.
 Lots of changes are all logged in the link below.
 The settings file also utilizes the beta features added by DannyIsGreat like showing all items on the ground without holding a button and tracking your runs for you.
 This version makes it super easy to add items for your holy grail needs as well.
 BH-classic is a config specifically for in classic D2 mode.

 # INSTALLATION INSTRUCTIONS
 * Close all Diablo 2
 * Backup your `BH.cfg` file in the diablo 2 folder if you care for your old config
-* In Slashdiablo launcher set Maphack Version to None and Override to  ON
+* In SlashDiablo launcher set Maphack Version to None and Override to  ON
 * Patch/update with Launcher
 * Download `BH.cfg`, `BH-classic.cfg`, `BH_settings.cfg` and `BH.dll` from the releases page [here](https://github.com/BeLikeLeBron/bhconfig/releases/latest) and Put them into your Diablo 2 Slash Diablo folder.
 * In game you can toggle permanently show items on ground (press L 1 time to toggle)
 * Run tracker - Track xp and drops for your character.
-File saved in ./data/%CHARNAME%.csv, a folder called data in your slashdiablo directory
+File saved in ./data/%CHARNAME%.csv, a folder called data in your slashDiablo directory
 * You can now also use the run tracker infographic with these run log files https://redd.it/khhgha
 * Enjoy

 - Requires Danny's BETA BH>=1.9.9 for BH_Setting.cfg.
-- BH.cfg and BH-classic.cfg Require BH>=1.9.9 (planqi 1.9.9 or Danny’s beta)
+- BH.cfg and BH-classic.cfg Require BH>=1.9.9 (Planqi 1.9.9 or Danny’s beta)
 - dschu012's (Danny's) beta BH.dll attached below.
 USE THIS ONE.
 More info on it [here](https://github.com/BeLikeLeBron/bhconfig#dschu012s-dannys-bhcfg-beta-features)
      - [BH.cfg Changes logged here](https://github.com/BeLikeLeBron/bhconfig#lebrons-bhcfg-compared-to-m81s-last-config-v259-slashdiablo-default)
      - [BH-classic.cfg features logged here](https://github.com/BeLikeLeBron/bhconfig#lebrons-bh-classiccfg)